Skip to content

 Terminal window

-Now that you can resurrect a dead control plane, it is time to look at the other half of the cluster architecture.
-Continue to Module 5.4: Worker Node Failures to learn how to diagnose and resolve massive node evictions, container runtime crashes, and kubelet communication blackouts.
+Now that you can resurrect a damaged control plane, continue to Module 5.4: Worker Node Failures to diagnose node evictions, container runtime crashes, and kubelet communication failures from the other side of the cluster architecture.